 Here at Student-Centered World, we are HUGE promoters in flexible seating.
 The whole idea behind flexible seating is that a student will put forth their best work if they are in a position that they are the most productive.
 For some students, this is still at a traditional desk.
 For others, this could be standing, sitting on the floor, or laying down.

 Even as adults, we do this.
 My husband, for instance, needs to sit at a table with all his belonging placed accordingly around him.
 Me?
 I work best propped up against 105 pillows….neither of us can concentrate well in the other scenario, but why do we require this of our students when it’s so easy to, well, NOT?

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Movement in the Classroom

 Ms. Margolis brings up an excellent point in her article.
 When it comes to student movement in the classroom, she says by having the students physically doing something, it creates more of an understanding of that particular process than if they were just passively learning about it, which makes complete and total sense.

 Incorporating movement-based activities can help learners of all ages articulate and internalize new ideas, and this process invites adult participants to leave their comfort zone and reexamine their roles as both teachers and learners.
 They explore the relief that students feel at being invited to move, as well as the uncertainty and shyness that can arise when something new and unexpected is introduced.

 Truer words have never been spoken.
 Still many people balk at the idea of the normalcy of movement in the classroom because it’s not traditional.
 Why can’t kids today sit still long enough to learn…WE did it, why can’t they?
 A few reasons.